-- (B) Temporary licensure.
-If a temporary license is available and the alien is allowed to perform the duties of the occupation without a permanent license, the director shall examine the nature of the duties, the level at which the duties are performed, the degree of supervision received, and any limitations placed on the alien.
-If an analysis of the facts demonstrates that the alien under supervision is authorized to fully perform the duties of the occupation, H classification may be granted. - (C) Duties without licensure.
-In certain occupations which generally require licensure, a state may allow an individual to fully practice the occupation under the supervision of licensed senior or supervisory personnel in that occupation.
-In such cases, the director shall examine the nature of the duties and the level at which they are performed.
-If the facts demonstrate that the alien under supervision could fully perform the duties of the occupation, H classification may be granted. - (D) H-IC nurses.
+- (3) An H-1B petition filed on behalf of an alien who has been previously accorded H-1B classification under paragraph (h)(4)(v)(C)(2) of this section may not be approved unless the petitioner demonstrates that the alien has obtained the required license, is seeking to employ the alien in a position requiring a different license, or the alien will be employed in that occupation in a different location which does not require a state or local license to fully perform the duties of the occupation. - (D) H-IC nurses.
 For purposes of licensure, H-IC nurses must provide the evidence required in paragraph (h)(3)(iii) of this section. - (E) Limitation on approval of petition.
 Where licensure is required in any occupation, including registered nursing, the H petition may only be approved for a period of one year or for the period that the temporary license is valid, whichever is longer, unless the alien already has a permanent license to practice the occupation.
-An alien who is accorded H classification in an occupation which requires licensure may not be granted an extension of stay or accorded a new H classification after the one year unless he or she has obtained a permanent license in the state of intended employment or continues to hold a temporary license valid in the same state for the period of the requested extension. - (vi) Criteria and documentary requirements for H-1B petitions involving DOD cooperative research and development projects or coproduction projects-(A)
+An alien who is accorded H classification in an occupation which requires licensure may not be granted an extension of stay or accorded a new H classification after the one year unless he or she has obtained a permanent license in the state of intended employment or continues to hold a temporary license valid in the same state for the period of the requested extension. - (vi) Criteria and documentary requirements for H-1B petitions involving DOD cooperative research and development projects or coproduction projects-(A) General.

-General.
 (1) For purposes of H-1B classification, services of an exceptional nature relating to DOD cooperative research and development projects or coproduction projects shall be those services which require a baccalaureate or higher degree, or its equivalent, to perform the duties.
 The existence of this special program does not preclude the DOD from utilizing the regular H-1B provisions provided the required guidelines are met.